 Warfel Construction Announces Promotions

-East Petersburg, PA – Warfel Construction announces promotions of two key team members, reflecting our commitment to personal and professional development within our organization.
-Dylan Keller has been promoted to Director of People and strategy, and Amber Schnader has advanced to Director of Project Management.
+East Petersburg, PA – Warfel Construction is proud to announce the promotion of two key team members.
+Underscoring our commitment to personal and professional growth within the organization.
+Dylan Keller has been promoted to Director of People and Strategy, and Amber Schnader has advanced to Director of Project Management.

-In his new role, Keller will provide leadership and guiding strategy for Warfel’s human resources and IT teams.
-Keller said, “I look forward to building on a strong culture at Warfel of serving our people well and driving innovative solutions to fulfill our Clients For Life mission.”
+In his new role, Keller will lead Warfel’s human resources and IT teams, shaping strategy and driving innovation.
+He shared, “I’m excited to build on Warfel’s strong culture of supporting our people and providing innovative solutions to fulfill our Clients for Life mission.”

 Leadership Development at Warfel

-Additionally, Schnader joined Warfel in 2011 and previously held the role of Senior Cost Manager.
-She is a graduate of Bucknell University with a Bachelor of Science degree in Civil Engineering.
-Amber lives in Reinholds, PA with her husband, Travis, and sons, Weston and Wyatt.
+Amber Schnader, a Bucknell University graduate with a Bachelor’s in Civil Engineering, joined Warfel in 2011 and previously held the role of Senior Cost Manager.
+She resides in Reinholds, PA, with her husband, Travis, and their sons, Weston and Wyatt.

 Dylan Keller, Director of People & Strategy